conan-io/conan-io.github.io/_posts/2021-09-09-New-conan-release-1-40.markdown

 ```

 * `cmake_find_mode`: Use it to make *CMakeDeps* generate *FindXXX.cmake* module files, config CMake
   scripts, both of them or none.
-The *none* option can be convenient if you want to make a package
+It can take the values: `module`, `config`, `both` and `none`.
+The
-  that wraps system libraries, and the consumers should find the config files in the CMake config
+  *none* option can be convenient if you want to make a package that wraps system libraries, and the
-  path.
+  consumers should find the config files in the CMake config path.

 * `cmake_module_file_name`, `cmake_module_target_name`, `cmake_module_target_namespace`: These
   properties are equivalent to `cmake_file_name`, `cmake_target_name` and `cmake_target_namespace`